ioccc-src/winner/bugs.md

-Fixing the (mis)feature is likely to be a very difficult challenge especially without breaking something else which is far more likely (see below in tips from Cody).
+Fixing the (mis)feature is likely to be a very difficult challenge especially without breaking something else which is far more likely (see below in tips from Cody, who fixed it so the original would compile with `clang` and at least one generated version would compile with `clang` too, not compromising the other versions with `gcc`).
 You are welcome to try and fix it if you can!

-### Tips from Cody:
+### Tips:

 The reason this is crashing is that the array `irk` is being accessed way out of bounds by the int `gnat`.
 For instance: